abacef/nosql-sql-rust-orm/README.md

 generate_sql_schema!();
 ```

 Now we can initialize the database and add a user and their interests.
 Note how we do not need to write sql statements for many of the desired logic.
+Also note how the sql schema statements have been generated in a string where we can just run them to create the tables.
 ```rust
 // initialize the database with the sql schema db_client.execute(DB_SCHEMA_SQL).unwrap();